 The Graduate School accepts applications for designated degree and certificate programs through a secure, electronic submission process.
 An online application and recommendation system accepts all required application materials, except for official transcripts and official test scores.

-Official transcripts are prepared by academic institutions and mailed either directly to our office or to you for self-assembly.
+Official transcripts are prepared by academic institutions and mailed either directly to our office or to you for self-assembly, or are sent to our office from your institution via secure electronic delivery.
 Official test scores are sent to us directly from the appropriate testing organization via your request.

 Before You Apply

 - Use the Application Requirements Checklist to prepare your application for submission.

 - Review the website information for your program of interest, including degree and certificate offerings, specific program admission requirements and application deadlines.
 All materials submitted in support of the application must be received by the published application deadline.